 Thorong Peak Climbing in the Annapurna Region of Nepal is an exclusive experience to be included on the bucket list for adventure seekers around the globe.
-Situated at an altitude of 6,144m above sea level; the peak is one of the most technical and challenging peaks to climb in Nepal.
+At an altitude of 6,144m above sea level, the peak is one of the most technical and challenging peaks to climb in Nepal.
 However, in comparison with other peak climbing expeditions in Nepal, it is less arduous.
 And can be the first peak that you climb with prior experience and proper knowledge of equipment usage.
 Along with additional training from a well-experienced organizer like Nepal Mountain Trekkers.

 As the trail up to Thorong Peak encompasses the classic routes of one of the best treks in Nepal, or say, one of the best trekking in the world, Annapurna Circuit Trek, this is not going to be just an adrenaline expedition but it would rather be an enthralling and noteworthy experience of your life.
 Also recognized as the Annapurna Round Trekking, or Round Annapurna, Annapurna Round, and several alike titles, the trekking route is very much adored and appreciated by travel enthusiasts around the world.

 Our journey starts after you enjoy some sightseeing around the culturally rich Kathmandu Valley.
 Initially, we take a drive from Kathmandu all the way up to Dharapani.
 And then the trekking starts as we ascend from Dharapani towards Chame.
 The trail passes through the Annapurna conservation area surrounded by picturesque mountains with a vast glacial plateau in the center.
 As we gain altitude, the vegetation around us slowly changes from dense forests to small shrubs; finally, we arrive at a point similar to a Tibetan plateau called Manang.
 There we can get insights into Tibetan-influenced culture and traditions and also acclimatize for a day.